chunkaichan/Lookout/README.md

 # Lookout iOS
 > An app designed for elderly safety care.
 Falls can be serious to the elderly and the rescue time should be as short as possible.
-While detecting a fall, Lookout immediately sends push notifications and emails to the user’s emergency contacts. <br>
+While detecting a fall, Lookout immediately sends push notifications and emails to the user’s emergency contacts. <br><br>
 > App Store: https://itunes.apple.com/tw/app/lookout/id1170769217?mt=8

 ## Feature